-Now mix together wanting to help people and needing to fix everything, bake for a couple decades and you have a person who has a really hard time ever putting themselves first…for anything.
+Now mix together wanting to help people and needing to fix everything, bake for a couple of decades and you have a person who has a really hard time ever putting themselves first…for anything.
 If someone needs a ride somewhere, or help on an essay, or someone to talk to, or X, Y, and Z. I will usually drop everything to get it done.
 90% of the time I do whatever it takes to be whatever I think the world needs me to be for them, yet, I can rarely find the time to be what I need to be for myself.

 After I finished listening to the Titus Podcast tonight I started thinking about how much I help others and how often that help means putting myself second… or last.

 My entire life, I’ve known I’m a writer.
 My entire life I’ve wanted to be a professional writer and even told myself I would have a book written by the time I graduated college.
 I’ve done nothing with that.
 I’ve never even really truly started a book.
-I’ve had blogs over the years, including this one, that I started with full intention of making great and eventually they just become a half ass chore that I do because I said I would, but have stopped putting my heart into (so far this one is going strong, with only a few wavering months here and there).
+I’ve had blogs over the years, including this one, that I started with the full intention of making great and eventually they just become a half ass chore that I do because I said I would, but have stopped putting my heart into (so far this one is going strong, with only a few wavering months here and there).